alexandremahdhaoui/di/README.md

 Simple dependency injection types for Go.

+# How to proceed from now?
+- Once we have the list of all ValueFunc/Container Declarations, we can make a graph of their usage.
+- What info are we interested with?
+  - Is a container built?
+  - Is a Value used then mutated?
+  - Is a Value used before being Set/Defined?
+  - Is Ptr() called on a Value after its container was built?
+  - Is Set() called on a Value after its container was built?
+  - Is Value() called on a Value before its container was built?

 # TODO

 di-check:
 - Use the `fset.Position(mthd.Pos()).Line` to give users the exact position where a Value is used/called...